They Don't Care About Us: Live performances

 "They Don't Care About Us" was only performed as part of the opening medley for the HIStory World Tour, along with "Scream" and "In the Closet".
 The segment for "They Don't Care About Us" began with a short, military-style dance sequence and contained an excerpt of "HIStory".
-A short unedited video clip released after Jackson's death of the June 23, 2009 rehearsal for the This Is It concert series shows Jackson performing the song as the main song in a medley with parts of "HIStory," as well as "Why You Wanna Trip On Me" and "She Drives Me Wild" from Dangerous.
+A short unedited video clip released after Jackson's death of the June 23, 2009, rehearsal for the This Is It concert series shows Jackson performing the song as the main song in a medley with parts of "HIStory," as well as "Why You Wanna Trip On Me" and "She Drives Me Wild" from Dangerous.
 The song was later remixed and featured as part of Cirque du Soleil's Michael Jackson: The Immortal World Tour.

-Lyric dispute and context
+Controversy over antisemitism claims in lyrics

-On June 15, 1995, a day before the release of HIStory, The New York Times reported that "They Don't Care About Us" contained racist and anti-Semitic content.
+On June 15, 1995, a day before the release of HIStory, The New York Times reported that "They Don't Care About Us" contained racist and antisemitic content.
 The publication highlighted the lyrics, "Jew me, sue me, everybody do me/ Kick me, kike me, don't you black or white me."
 Jackson responded directly to the publication, stating:

 When questioned further about the lyrics on the ABC News program Prime Time Live, Jackson stated, "It's not anti-Semitic because I'm not a racist person ...
 I could never be a racist.
 I love all races."
-The singer also said that some of his closest employees and friends were Jewish.
+He also said that some of his closest employees and friends were Jewish.
 That same day, Jackson received support from his manager and record label, who described the lyrics as "brilliant", that they were about opposition to prejudice and taken out of context.
 The following day, two leading members of the Jewish community stated that Jackson's attempt to make a song critical of discrimination had backfired.
 They expressed the opinion that the lyrics used were unsuitable for a teenage audience that might not understand the song's context, adding that the song was too ambiguous for some listeners to understand.
 They accepted that Jackson meant well and suggested that the entertainer write an explanation in the album booklet.